Vishnupant Govind Damle

 Vishnupant Govind Damle (14 October 1892 – 5 July 1945) was an Indian production designer, cinematographer, film director and sound engineer for Marathi films.
-His 1937 film Sant Tukaram was the first Indian film to be screened at an international film festival.
+His 1937 film Sant Tukaram was the first Marathi film to be screened at an international film festival.
 It won a "Special Recommendation" at the 5th Venice International Film Festival.

 Life

 Damle was born at Pen, Raigad District, Maharashtra on 14 October 1892.
 He learned stage painting from Anandrao Painter, Baburao Painter's cousin, with whom he co-founded the Maharashtra Film Company in 1918.
 He worked as a decorator, set designer, actor, cinematographer and film developer.
 One of his colleagues, Fattelal Sheikh, worked closely with Damle until his death.
 Together, they had their directorial debut with the release of the 1928 silent film Maharathi Karna.

 Damle left the Maharashtra Film Company in 1929 and founded the Prabhat Film Company with V. Shantaram, Fattelal and Keshavrao Dhaiber.
 There he was head of the sound department and introduced new technologies in the playback Marathisprachigen film.